-Standing rules are administrative rules for the guidance of an association that may be adopted as needed.
+Standing rules are administrative rules for the guidance of a PTA that may be adopted as needed.

-Standing rules:
+Standing rules

-- Relate to the details of administration specific to your PTA's activities and structure - May neither conflict with approved bylaws nor duplicate wording from the bylaws - Are adopted as a need arises - May be first adopted by a majority vote without previous notice - May be amended by a two-thirds affirmative vote without previous notice or a majority vote with such a notice
+- relate to the details of administration specific to your PTA's activities and structure; - may neither conflict with approved bylaws nor duplicate wording from the bylaws; - are adopted as a need arises; - may be first adopted by a majority vote without previous notice:

-- May be suspended, unlike bylaws, for a current session by a majority vote - Must be submitted electronically after adoption or amendment to the Texas PTA Office for review and approval.
+- may be amended by a two-thirds affirmative vote without previous notice or a majority vote with such notice: - may be suspended, unlike bylaws, for a current session by a majority vote, and - must be submitted electronically after adoption or amendment to the Texas PTA Office for review and approval.

 The needs of the PTA dictate the contents of the standing rules.
-Some rules are needed to guarantee that past efforts will be documented with procedures.
-Other rules contain procedures for standard operations and other circumstances necessary to protect the association, its officers, and its members.
+Some rules are needed to guarantee that past efforts are documented with procedures.
+Other rules contain procedures for standard operations and other circumstances necessary to protect the PTA, its executive board members, and its members.
 No template is provided for standing rules, but suggested and/or required wording is provided in the Sample Standing Rules for Local PTAs/PTSAs, available for download at the Texas PTA website.